Elena' s AI Blog

 In my next post, I went more in-depth about how we can ensure the same order when shuffling data, which is essential for reproducing results in cases of model training or cross-validation.
 Please check my post on global and operation-level seeds.

-Random Tensors
+Creating Random Tensors for Weight Initialization

 Normal distribution, also known as the Gaussian distribution, is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 In graph form, normal distribution will appear as a bell curve (see investopedia).